 For many, having the broadest range of investment options is the most important factor in deciding between accounts, and their self-directed IRA is the clear winner.

 Contribution Limits.
 It’s true that your annual contribution limit for a 401(k) that’s offered by your employer is likely to be higher than that for a self-directed IRA.
-For 2015, for example, for the 2015 tax year, the pre-tax contribution limit for employer sponsored 401(k) plans is $18,000 (plus an additional $6,000 catch up for individuals age 50 and older), while the contribution limit for the IRA is $5,500 (plus an additional $1,000 for individuals age 50 and older).
+For 2021, the contribution limit for the IRA is $6,000 (plus an additional $1,000 for individuals age 50 and older).

 Employer Matching.
 Employer matching of your contributions to your 401(k) can be valuable, but make sure you understand the limitations and restrictions that may apply.
 For example, some employers only provide a match for investments that goes directly into company stock.
 While this might seem like a great opportunity to earn “free money” in your account, be sure that your company stock is a suitable investment for your portfolio, and that you don’t become too heavily weighted in at particular investment.
 Furthermore, many employers have done away with work or reduced their match programs.